 To submit the FBI background check for authentication, follow these steps:

-By following these steps, you can ensure that your FBI background check is properly authenticated for travel purposes.
+By following these steps, applicants can ensure that their FBI background check is properly authenticated for travel purposes.

 Be prepared to pay for your past mistakes – the authentication fee for your FBI background check.